T. Nadaraja

-Professor Thambiah Nadaraja (December 27, 1917 - January 20, 2004) was a Sri Lankan academic, lawyer and author.
+Thambiah Nadaraja (Tamil: தம்பையா நடராச; 27 December 1917 – 20 January 2004) was a Sri Lankan academic, lawyer and author.
 He was dean of the Faculty of Law at the University of Ceylon and chancellor of the University of Jaffna.

 Early life and family

 Nadaraja was born on 27 December 1927.
 He was the son of Murugesar Thambiah, a wealthy landowner, and Sivanandam, fourth daughter of Sir P. Arunachalam.
 He was educated at Royal College, Colombo where he won several prizes including the Shakespeare prize.
 After school he joined the University College, Colombo where he studied for one year before transferring to Trinity College, Cambridge to study law.
 In 1940 he gained First Class Honours in the law Tripos.
 He won several prizes at Trinity as well, including the Bond Prize for Roman Law, the Davies Prize for English Law and the Post Graduate Law Studentship.
 Whilst in the UK Nadaraja joined Lincoln's Inn from where he was awarded the First Class Certificate of Honour by the Council of Legal Education.
 He also won the Buchanan Prize at Lincoln's Inn.

 He later obtained M.A and PhD degrees from the University of Cambridge.

 Nadaraja married Sornam Ammai, daughter of Sir A. Mahadeva, in 1944.
 They had no children.